robholder/layers_to_fileouts/README.md

 # Blender 2.8 addon:
 ## View_Layers to EXR Fileouts

+## THIS ADDON IS IN BETA - DO NOT USE ON CRITICAL PROJECTS!!

 This Blender addon is a tool to take all the View_layers in the scene and connect its 'Render Layers' node to a 'Fileout' node in the Compositor - adding each active pass to an input in the 'Fileout' node (to be saved as a layer in the EXR output file).

 If a View_layer is not enabled, the corresponding 'Render Layers' and 'Fileout' nodes are connected, but are muted.